DigitalRuby/IPBan/README.md

 - Mac OS X not supported at this time.

 **Features**
 - Auto ban ip addresses on Windows and Linux by detecting failed logins from event viewer and/or log files.
-Watched applications include RDP, SSH, VNC and Windows only MySQL, SQL Server and MS Exchange.
+On Linux, SSH is watched by default.
+On Windows, RDP, OpenSSH, VNC, MySQL, SQL Server and Exchange are watched.
 More applications can easily be added via config file.
 - Highly configurable, many options to determine failed login count threshold, time to ban, etc.
 - Make sure to check out the DigitalRuby.IPBan.dll.config file for configuration options, each option is documented with comments.
 - Banning happens basically instantly for event viewer.
 For log files, you can set how often it polls for changes.